 We listen to their pain points and also the things they loved with whatever they were doing before.
 This way we can highlight those items during our hands on demos or we can add them to our roadmap so that our product can be the best it can be to service our customers the way they desire.

 This is our pivot and a main reason we leverage the Atlassian ecosystem to share our product roadmap with customers so that they can have their voices not only heard but they can see us in action delivering these features over time.
 Sometimes we can deliver a new feature that we all agreed upon in a few days and other times it takes several weeks.
 Not every feature we hear is developed, but everything is considered and then we put our Catapult spin on it so that it flows in an optimized way in our ecosystem.

 New and existing clients should have an expectation that you’re going to be available to them, maybe not 24/7, but during business hours.
 The checks they are writing aren’t small, and you should acknowledge this.
 If your product isn’t intuitive or it requires multiple training sessions then you better offer great support to balance the curve otherwise you’ll lose clients faster than you’ve added them.

 At Catapult, we have a built-in messenger to support clients on-demand, and we perform webinars and take calls throughout the business day.
 Because we have a global team and multiple time zones we can cover the needs of our customers around the clock.

 We’re excited that you took the time to read this post on onboarding.
-If you’d like to learn how Catapult can save you time and increase the quality and confidence of your work, shot us an email to email@example.com
+If you’d like to learn how Catapult can save you time and increase the quality and confidence of your work, shoot us an email at email@example.com